 A 2014 report by Restaurant Opportunities Centers United found that discrimination and occupational segregation pervades the restaurant industry and prevents many workers of color and women from obtaining the industry’s living-wage positions.
 “Although workers of color account for almost 45% of the restaurant industry’s workforce nationwide — compared to 33% of the rest of the economy — they are largely underrepresented in the highest-paid, coveted front-of-the-house positions, known as Tier I positions,” according to the report.

-Rosebud’s $1.9 million settlement and other recent cases (Sealy mattress, discussed in a previous post, and Tesla and Fox News) are strong reminders of the economic and reputational cost organizations face for allowing unlawful racial discrimination and harassment to perpetuate in the workplace.
+This $1.9 million settlement and other recent cases are strong reminders of the economic and reputational cost organizations face for allowing unlawful racial discrimination and harassment to perpetuate in the workplace.
 Preventing workplace discrimination doesn’t happen overnight.
 It’s a long-term commitment that starts with management’s support for recruiting, hiring and promoting a diverse workforce and investing in anti-discrimination policies, regular training and other resources dedicated to making employees and managers aware of behaviors — including subtle and overt bias— that violate the law.